mattcroat/joy-of-code/posts/sveltekit-loading-data/sveltekit-loading-data.md

 # SvelteKit API Endpoints And Loading Data For Pages

-{% embed src="https://www.youtube.com/embed/rsmLu5nmh4g" title="SvelteKit API Endpoints And Loading Data For Pages" %}
+{% youtube id="rsmLu5nmh4g" title="SvelteKit API Endpoints And Loading Data For Pages" %}

 ## Table of Contents